EU Settlement Scheme

 Otherwise, they will need to apply for an EU Settlement Scheme family permit to come to the UK.
 Once they are in the UK they can apply to the EU Settlement Scheme.

-If your family member joins you on or after 1 April 2021, they must apply to the EU Settlement Scheme within 3 months of the date they arrived in the UK.
+If your family member joined you on or after 1 April 2021, they must apply to the EU Settlement Scheme within 3 months of the date they arrived in the UK.
 For example if they arrived on 15 June 2021, they must apply by 15 September 2021.

 If you cannot bring your family member under the EU Settlement Scheme, they may still be able to come here in a different way, for example on a family visa.